 Systemic Therapies

-Sometimes systemic therapy is given before surgery in order to help shrink the cancer and make it easier to remove surgically.
+Systemic therapies are treatments that are absorbed into the bloodstream and circulate throughout the body.
+These therapies include chemotherapy, biologic therapy, immunotherapy, and endocrine therapy.
+Medical oncologists are the specialist physicians who advise and guide these treatments.
+Some patients need systemic therapy after surgery to help reduce the risk of breast cancer recurring or spreading.
+This is called “adjuvant” treatment and is given to destroy any remaining cancer cells that might still be present after surgery.
+Sometimes systemic therapy is given before surgery to help shrink the cancer and make it easier to remove surgically.
 This is called “neoadjuvant therapy.”
 Systemic therapies are also used when patients have cancer that has returned or has spread to another part of the body.

-• The type of breast cancer
+The type and stage of breast cancer

-• The size of the cancer.
+The size of the cancer

-• Whether the cancer cells have hormone receptors or overproduce certain proteins such as HER2-neu.
+Whether the cancer cells have hormone receptors or overproduce certain proteins such as HER2-neu

-• The presence or absence of cancer cells in the lymph nodes.
+The presence or absence of cancer cells in the lymph nodes

-• Results of special testing on the cancer cells such as OncotypeDx.
+Results of special testing on the cancer cells such as OncotypeDx

 Prior to receiving systemic therapies, our patients meet with a medical oncologist as part of our multidisciplinary treatment team.
 Once the treatment is determined, our patients also meet with an oncology nurse specialized in administering and caring for patients receiving systemic therapies to provide education about self-care during treatment.